udivankin/react-starterkit/README.md

 # React Starterkit

-This react starter kit provides a prepared development environment based on [gulp](https://github.com/gulpjs/gulp), [stylus](https://github.com/LearnBoost/stylus) and [webpack](https://github.com/webpack/webpack).
-Data flow is made with [Flux](https://github.com/facebook/flux) library and the routing is managed with the [React-Router](https://github.com/rackt/react-router).
+This react starter kit provides a prepared development environment based on [gulp](https://github.com/gulpjs/gulp), [SASS](http://sass-lang.com/) and [webpack](https://github.com/webpack/webpack).
+Data flow is made using [Flux](https://github.com/facebook/flux) dispatcher, the routing is managed with the [React-Router](https://github.com/rackt/react-router).

 ####[Demo](http://udivankin.github.io/react-starterkit)
 This starter kit does not include some fancy UI stuff but is a lightweight starting point for your next react app.